 It is through these recommendations that the Trustees at the Grace Kelly Childhood Cancer Trust can be sure that they are helping to fund research of the highest possible quality.
 This is so important.

-Professor Bernadette Brennan is the MAHSC Honorary Clinical Chair in Paediatric Oncology at Royal Manchester Children’s Hospital UK; MAHSC Honorary Clinical Chair in Paediatric Oncology; Consultant Paediatric Oncologist and Honorary Consultant Paediatric Oncologist at The Christie NHS Trust and Associate Director of Research and Innovation (Governance) for Manchester University Foundation Trust.
+Professor Bernadette Brennan is elected Chair of the GKCCT Research Advisory Panel and the MAHSC Honorary Clinical Chair in Paediatric Oncology at Royal Manchester Children’s Hospital UK; MAHSC Honorary Clinical Chair in Paediatric Oncology; Consultant Paediatric Oncologist and Honorary Consultant Paediatric Oncologist at The Christie NHS Trust and Associate Director of Research and Innovation (Governance) for Manchester University Foundation Trust.

 Paediatric Cancer Services E04 CRG/NHS England Commissioning –Greater Manchester, Lancashire and South Cumbria Senate Rep, Greater Manchester Cancer -Clinical Director for Children’s pathway -for the Manchester Cancer Services Provider Board, Chair NCRI Sarcoma CSG.